orbicube/sorcle/README.md

 ## Usage
 * To spin the wheel, create a file called "spin" in the directory.
 * To re-import your list, create a file called "import" in the directory.
-* For Windows users there is a .bat file to automate with a Stream Deck or similar application.
+* For Windows users there is a .bat file to trigger this with a Stream Deck or similar application.
 * Currently text is partially transparent and has an aliased look.
 * To somewhat alleviate this in OBS, use the provided `backboard.png` (or the -992 variant for a little border) as a source behind the program.